biacoronha/SolApp/README.md

 It's also important to note that this project uses a fake weather server for teaching reasons, however, I chose to keep it this way so that it could be shown the different possibilities of weather.
 (If a real one was used, the days would probably have a similar weather and it would not be possible to see the variety of descriptions and icons).

+Using the code labs made possible for me to learn a lot more about architecture components and I look forward to continue to develop android applications.